dmeim/ilovemypretty.com/public/feelings/broken/message.md

-Broken things can be made whole again—some of the most beautiful things in this world were once broken.
+Broken things can be made whole again — some of the most beautiful things were once broken.
 You are not beyond repair; you are being made into something stronger and more beautiful.